Results & Photos

 - Medals for all runners in the ultra distance 58 km course.

-- Plenty of water stations for beginners.
-In keeping with TRSA’s no-cup policy, please bring your own hydration options to top up on course.
+- Plenty of aid stations.
+In keeping with TRSA’s no-cup policy, please bring your own hydration options to top up with water provided on course.

 - Great atmosphere and the usual TRSA supplied nutrition at the finish line.